graphic says how to enable fractional scaling in fedora by omg linux

 How to Enable Fractional Scaling on Fedora Linux

-And sadly neither is ideal.
+Sadly, neither is ideal.

 fedora 200 percent scaling